robinhubner/databricks-dashboard-in-a-day/README.md

 ---

-## Step 3 – Clone this repository and open Lab 0
+## Step 3 – Clone This Repoy & Use Lab 0

-Clone the GitHub repository into your Databricks workspace.
+**Clone the GitHub repository into your Databricks workspace**.

 ### ✅ Instructions
 1. In Databricks, go to the sidebar and select **Workspace**.